20 The Rock Cycle III: Metamorphism and Metamorphic Rock

 Temperature

 Temperature also increases with depth inside the Earth.
-On average, temperature rises with depth in the outermost part of the Geosphere at 25 to 30°C per kilometre, following a curve known as the geothermal gradient.
-However, the rate of temperature rise with depth is much more variable than the rise of pressure.
+On average, temperature rises with depth in the outermost part of the Geosphere at 25 to 30°C per kilometre, following a curve known as the geotherm; the slope of the geotherm is the geothermal gradient.
+The rate of temperature increase with depth is much more variable than the rise of pressure.
 Active volcanic areas like many plate boundaries typically show higher geothermal gradient than plate interiors.
-Temperature is of course particularly high adjacent to bodies of magma.
+Temperature is of course particularly high near magma.

 Increasing temperature has several effects on rocks.
 It acts to weaken rocks so that they deform more easily.
 In addition, high temperature encourages recrystallization so that grain size increases.
 Finally, minerals that are stable at the Earth’s surface, especially those like clay minerals that contain water, tend to become unstable at higher temperature, losing water and forming entirely new minerals.